Jberlinsky/SimpleScraper/README.md

 ## Potential Improvement

-While Anemone is multi-threaded, it would be useful for some classes of web sites to parallelize the process across multiple computers.
+- While Anemone is multi-threaded, it would be useful for some classes of web sites to parallelize the process across multiple computers.

-Furthermore, it would be nice to move some of the regular expressions that are computed against the document into CSS selectors.
+- It would be nice to move some of the regular expressions that are computed against the document into CSS selectors.
 It might be faster (then again, might not -- benchmarking is required).

+- While Graphviz is great and all, it's not a particularly readable output.
+Perhaps a D3 visualization would be better.

+- We explicitly do not consider Amazon S3 links in this scraper, per our particular specifications.
+This should be parameterized.

 # Author